braindynamicslab/dl-task-contrast-prediction/README.md

 ## Overview

 This project contains the source code for several models to be used in predicting task activation maps from resting-state fMRI data.
-BrainSurfCNN is a surface-based convolutional neural network implemented in Ngo et al., 2022 (https://github.com/ngohgia/brain-surf-cnn).
+BrainSurfCNN is a surface-based convolutional neural network implemented by [Ngo et al., 2022](https://github.com/ngohgia/brain-surf-cnn) and published in [NeuroImage](https://www.sciencedirect.com/science/article/pii/S1053811921011204).
 BrainSERF makes incremental changes to this model to include Squeeze-Excitation attention and modified activation functions.
 BrainSurfGCN uses a graph convolution approach instead of surface-based convolution.

 Note: Much of the work in this code has been adapted from [BrainSurfCNN](https://github.com/ngohgia/brain-surf-cnn) which is adapted from the [UGSCNN](https://github.com/maxjiang93/ugscnn).